mik-tf/ucli/README.md

 rm -r ucli
 ```

-This will copy the script to `/usr/local/bin` and make it executable.
+This will copy the script to `/usr/local/bin`, make it executable then delete the downloaded files.
 You can then run it from anywhere in your system.

 ## Usage